USAWal/at_least_one_existence_validator/README.md

 at\_least\_one\_existence\_validator
 ====================================

-Easy to use Rails active model validator which tests whether an associated. collection will have any objects after saving.
+Easy to use Rails active model validator which tests whether an associated collection will have any objects after saving.
 It's useful with one-to-many and many-to-many relationships.

 Installing
 ----------